 Marketing, Manufacturing, Packaging & Labelling, Advertising

 A structured legal guide to marketing, manufacturing, packaging & labelling and advertising in Colombian pharma.
-Prepared in association with Cavelier Abogados, a leading global law firm, this is an extract from The Pharma Legal Handbook: Colombia, available to purchase here for USD 99.
+Prepared in association with Cavelier Abogados, a leading global law firm, this is an extract from The Pharma Legal Handbook: Colombia, available to purchase here for GBP 99.

 1. What is the authorization process for the marketing of new drugs, biologics, medical devices, over-the-counter medications, and other medicinal products?